ad-freiburg/ad-blog/content/post/project-testing-qlever-control-with-mocking.md

 ## 1. Introduction
 The [QLever](https://qlever.cs.uni-freiburg.de/) SPARQL engine was developed at the Chair of Algorithms and Data Structures at the University of Freiburg.
-It can efficiently search through terabytes of data with the help of queries and Output information very quickly.
+It can efficiently search through terabytes of data with the help of queries and output information very quickly.
 QLever can be operated with the help of a "qlever-control" script written in Python.
 When programming QLever, great importance is attached to efficient, comprehensively tested and well documented code.
 So far, the qlever-control script has only been tested end-to-end and no unit tests.

 ## 2. Qlever-control script
 The qlever-control script contains commands written in Python that can be used to operate the SPARQL engine.
 Some of these commands are described below.